Penelopeep/CharacterBuilder/README.md

 3. How to make builds:
     - Look into [editing builds.json](Artifacts.md)
 ### Version
-The plugin currently for Grasscutter version `1.3.2-dev` (updated to 1.4.6).
+The plugin currently for Grasscutter version `1.3.2` (updated to 1.4.6).
 Credits: ZeroHazel#2017 for some builds <3
-:D